Vance Monument: Fencing and lighting

 Impatient for the fence, on May 20, 1898, the Asheville Daily Citizen wrote, "It has already become quite apparent that the crowd cannot be trusted to allow the Vance monument and the square to remain in any presentable condition."
-Apparently, the issue was that the cubing installed by the association, as well as the steps of the pedestal, were an ideal seating area.
-The paper called for the Board of Aldermen to install a fence around the entire area.
+The problem was that the curbing installed by the association, as well as the steps of the pedestal, was an ideal seating area.
+The newspaper called for the board of aldermen to install a fence around the entire area.
 By November 1898, the association's fence was in place; however, the newspaper noted that the fence was so low that people could easily step over it.

-Shortly after World War I, Nathan Strauss traveled to Asheville to lay a wreath at the Vance Monument as a "debt of gratitude".
-Straus, a Jewish philanthropist and owner of R. H. Macy & Company and Abraham & Straus department stores in New York City, built a "suitable fence" around the monument.
+Shortly after World War I, Nathan Straus traveled to Asheville to lay a wreath at the Vance Monument as a "debt of gratitude" to Vance for his defense of the Jews.
+Straus, a Jewish philanthropist and owner of R. H. Macy & Company and Abraham & Straus department stores in New York City, paid for a suitable fence that was installed around the monument.